SalesforceLabs/SalesforceOrderManager/README.md

 The following

 ### Set Create Asset Field on Products
 Products for which you expect the application to create an Asset should be marked with the Create Asset field value set to true.
-This field can be access via the Order Manager Application direclty or via the OM Product Layout.
+This field can be accessed via the Order Manager Application direclty or via the OM Product Layout.

 ![Product Create Asset](docs/ProductCreateAsset.gif)